caganseyrek/Jumpstart/README.md

 # Jumpstart

 The projects in this repository are staring projects, their purpose is to accelerate the starting process when creating a new project.
-You can just copy the the folders, install the dependencies and start your project from there.
+After cloning the repo, you can just copy the the project folders you need, install the dependencies and start your own project from there.

 ## Installation